 - 1.1.
 Plan and implement scientifically sound restoration programs for degraded coastal and marine ecosystems (mangroves, coral reefs, seagrasses, lagoons and estuaries) - 1.2.
 Increase equitable participation of coastal communities in managing the resource base through formal co-management mechanisms. - 1.3.
 Build capacity among stakeholders for co-management, the ecosystem approach, natural resource governance, participatory management and monitoring, etc. - 1.4.
 Develop and implement models for Benefit Sharing in marine management based on Ecosystem Service assessment and valuation, and build related capacity. - 1.5.
 Establish a mechanism for enhanced regional collaboration in shared natural marine and coastal biodiversity management under SACEP. - 1.6.
-Revitalize the South Asia Coral Reef Task Force and national Task Forces. - 1.7. [\Consideration: Include action: Create a regional database with updated information of the status and trends of coastal and marine ecosystems (mangroves, coral reefs, seagrasses, lagoons and estuaries)]. - 1.8. [\Consideration: Include action: Identify the main drivers causing seagrass loss, and develop specific actions to address them]. - 1.9. [\Consideration: Include action: Enhance the capacity of SAS countries to develop and implement marine spatial planning and integrated coastal management].
+Revitalize the South Asia Coral Reef Task Force and National Task Forces. - 1.7.
+Create a regional database with updated information (national, regional and global level) of the status and trends of coastal and marine ecosystems. - 1.8.
+Identify the main drivers causing mangroves, coral and seagrass loss, and develop specific actions to address them. - 1.9.
+Enhance the capacity of SAS countries to develop and implement marine spatial planning and integrated coastal management.